GrispLasp/grisp-dashboard/README.md

 The client part of the dashboard uses ReactJS for the frontend framework.

-To run the client, you will need to install NodeJS (https://nodejs.org/en/) and npm. **Not*e*: npm is installed by default with NodeJS.
+To run the client, you will need to install NodeJS (https://nodejs.org/en/) and npm. **Note**: npm is installed by default with NodeJS.

 Next, go the `client/`directory and run `npm install`.